h-griffin/dnd-notes/grimmhaus/lore.md

 - continent in the west
     - empire of dawn, the jade confederacy, the dragon wall, the pride lands, the lost coast, epros, nightmare bay
 - dread seed in taloa
     - session#19 norman gives dread seed to shaza el
 - ### city of dys, taloa
     - get more aetheric shards here
     - the crystal desert - desert of glass
+    - bring shaza el doll here and time will be unmade
 - ### city of tikradi, taloa
     - baston grimm last journal entry, expidition to pride lands
 - ### city of hamarat, taloa